CJ-Cepe/outliner/README.md

 - [] clean console.logs
-- [] handle -> Uncaught (in promise) Error: The extensions gallery cannot be scripted.
+- [x] handle -> Uncaught (in promise) Error: The extensions gallery cannot be scripted.
+    - catch if tab url starts with https://chromewebstore.google.com/

 - [] adjust logic so when popup is opened, no need for reinjecting style
 - [] in popup handle undefine result incase